Local History Discussion Group January 2026 Notes

 At the library you can scan your photos and slides to create digital family albums and slideshows; and even use one of the Circut machines, and other Creation Station equipment, to help you create a special paper family history album.

-Hi everyone, here are the Local History Photos of the Week!
+Hi everyone, here are the local history photos & vintage newspaper of the week.

-Local History Photo 3: City of Corning Bond (1904)
+Local History Photo 3: Map of Painted Post, N.Y.
+(1873)

 Have a great weekend everyone,